Lurihim, the Hospitalier

 Ritual: The priest must obtain Bezoars of the appropriate essence to the disease they seek to bind and fashion them into amulets bound in silver.
 The priest and their patient must call out to Lurian to bind the spirit of disease so that it may cause no further harm, after which the patient must wear the blessed amulet until the disease has run its course.

 Props: An amulet using a malefica gem, or other colored stone of the appropriate color.

-Effect: After receiving the blessing from the Priest, for so long as the patient wears the amulet, the targeted Disease will not progress any further and they no longer suffer the Battered effect from having a Disease.
+Effect: After receiving the blessing from the Priest, for so long as the patient wears the amulet, the targeted Disease will continue to progress towards recovery, but Attribute loss will not progress any further and they no longer suffer the Battered effect from having a Disease.
 Any Attribute loss that has already developed from the disease remains, and the patient remains infectious to others.